mathigon/textbooks/triangles-and-trigonometry/content.md

 ## Introduction

-By the early 19th century, explorers had discovered most of the Earth, and filled in the remaining blank areas of the map: from the arctic to
+By the early 19th century, explorers had discovered most of the Earth, and filled in the remaining blank areas of the map: from the arctic to the African rainforest.
+It now was the task of geographers and surveyors to _measure_ the world, and produce accurate maps.

+One of the most XXX of

+Of particular interest

-– but how do you even measure the height of a mountain?
+Of particular interest was finding the highest mountain on Earth – but how do you measure the height of a mountain?

-    x-geopad(style="width:300px; height: 300px;"): svg
+This was the challenge Andrew Waugh, who worked on the _Great Trigonometrical Survey_, a century-long project to measure all of India and produce accurate maps, including the Himalayan mountain range.

+They had a few different candidates for the world's highest mountain, but from hundreds of kilometers away, it was impossible to tell which one was

+    include svg/mountain.svg

-Today, we can use satellites to measure the height of mountains to within a few centimeters.
-Unfortunately satellites were not available to XXX in 1850.
+Today, we can use satellites to measure the height of mountains to within a few centimeters – but these did not exist 200 years ago.

-Climbers can use Altimeters to determine their altitude – these use the difference in atmospheric pressure at different heights.
-However this would have required XXX to actually climb to the top of Mount Everest.
-This was not
+Climbers can use _Altimeters_ to determine their altitude – these use the difference in air pressure at different heights.
+However this would have required to actually climb to the top of the mountain

 Finally, you might try to do something similar to how Erathostenes measured the diameter of Earth, using shadows and angles.
 Unfortunately, the base of the